locustio/locust/docs/writing-a-locustfile.rst

 is that the argument that they are passed when executed (``self`` for tasks declared as methods with the :py:func:`@task <locust.core.task>` decorator) is a reference to the TaskSet instance, instead of the User instance.
-The User instance can be accessed from within a TaskSet instance through the :py:attr:`TaskSet.locust <locust.core.TaskSet.locust>`.
+The User instance can be accessed from within a TaskSet instance through the :py:attr:`TaskSet.user <locust.core.TaskSet.user>`.
 TaskSets also contains a convenience :py:attr:`client <locust.core.TaskSet.client>` attribute that refers to the client attribute on the User instance.